Wiltshire Regiment: Territorial and war service battalions

 After the breakout from Normandy, the 5th Wiltshires would be one of the first two British battalions to force a crossing of the Seine River.
 On 25 August 1944, it, along with the 4th Battalion, Somerset Light Infantry, crossed the Seine in paddled assault boats.
-Once across, the 5th Wiltshires had to stand-off a counter-attack from the German forces including three Tiger tanks of 205 Heavy Tank Battalion.
+Once across, the 5th Wiltshires had to hold-off a counter-attack from the German forces including three Tiger tanks.
 Because of an error in landing on an island in the Seine, rather than the far shore, by the other battalion, the 4th Somerset Light Infantry, the 5th Wilts found themselves cutoff initially.
 Despite the heavy counter-attack from the German defenders, the 5th Wiltshires were able to hold and extend the beachhead enough to allow reinforcements to be brought over.
 Eventually, by daybreak on 26 August 1944, the Somersets were reembarked and brought to the right landing site.
 The 4th Wilts were ferried over while elements of the 214th Infantry Brigade, also a part of 43rd (Wessex) Division, managed to cross at a damaged bridge in order to relieve the 5th Wilts.

 During Operation Market Garden, the 4th and 5th Wiltshires formed part of the relief force that tried to reach the airborne troops of the US 82nd and 101st Airborne Divisions, as well as the British 1st Airborne Division fighting at Arnhem.
 After the failure of Market Garden and the defeat of the German counter offensive, both battalions participated in the Geilenkirchen Offensive in October 1944.
 Both battalions also played a significant part in the 43rd division's fighting in the Roer Salient, as well as the capture of Bremen.
 By VE-Day and the end of the war in Europe both battalions had suffered heavy casualties; 4th Wilts had suffered 19 officers and 213 other ranks killed in action and the 5th Wilts had 334 killed in action, including 21 officers, with a further 1,277 wounded or missing.
 "The final attritional scenes" of From the City, From the Plough by Alexander Baron (1948, republished by the Imperial War Museum in 2019) describe the 5th Wiltshire's near annihilation at Mont Pincon, represented by the fictitious 5th Battalion, Wessex Regiment.

 The 6th (Home Defence) Battalion was formed after the outbreak of hostilities in 1939.
 In 1941, the battalion was redesignated as the 30th Battalion; however, it remained in the United Kingdom in the home defence role.